Story Protocol MCP server

 Stats

-The Story Protocol MCP Hub provides a centralized environment for running Model Context Protocol (MCP) servers that enable AI agents to interact with Story Protocol's ecosystem.
-It includes servers for blockchain data queries and SDK interactions.
+The Story Protocol MCP Hub is a central platform for Model Context Protocol (MCP) servers that allow AI agents to interact with Story Protocol's blockchain ecosystem.
+These servers provide tools for blockchain data queries and SDK interactions, enabling seamless integration with the Story Protocol environment.

 Installation